Feedline Loss Calculator | Greyline Performance

 Pick The Right Coax The First Time

 The single most important variable in the result above is the cable you chose.
 Larger diameter coax = lower loss.
-The cost difference between RG-8X and LMR-400 on a 100-foot run is roughly $60.
+The cost difference between RG-8X and LMR-400 on a 100-foot run is modest.
 The dB difference is significant on the higher bands.
+RG-213 is included above because it remains one of the most popular coax types in amateur service — useful as a reference point against the lower-loss LMR family.

 About The Numbers

 The loss values used in this calculator are derived from manufacturer specifications and field measurements for each cable type at standard HF amateur bands.
-Calculations assume a matched (low-SWR) load; actual loss will be slightly higher in installations with significant SWR on the line.
+Calculations assume a matched (low-SWR) load; actual loss will be higher in installations with significant SWR on the line, and the effect is most pronounced on ladder line, which is normally operated mismatched by design.
 For a deeper treatment of SWR-loss interaction and feedline behavior generally, see Walter Maxwell W2DU's Reflections III — cited in the Greyline Authority Sources.

 Greyline Performance · Sun Valley, Idaho · 435-200-4902